 - The Automatic Updates feature in your operating system provides an option for you to be notified of any updates before downloading them or it installs them automatically.
 The frequency of notification is up to you.

 - At MIT, if you subscribe instead to the Windows Automatic Update Service (WAUS), you will receive a more conservative selection of the most critical security updates from Microsoft.

-- Mac OS X automatically checks for software updates provided you have an Internet connection.
-You can choose a different schedule (set weekly by default) or check manually.
+- Mac OS X automatically checks for software updates.
+Choose a different schedule (set weekly by default) or check manually.
 If you see an update that you will never use, you can deselect it from the update menu.